luharinos/Minesweeper/README.md

 # Minesweeper
-The minesweeper game developed using C++
+The minesweeper game developed using C++ language.